stevematney/redgreenunittests/README.md

 WHAT?!
 ===

 This is literally an exact clone of unittest (from Python 2.7), but with colors.
+(Now also compatible with Python 3!)

 HOW?!
 ===